StewBC/penetrator-apple2/README.md

 Here's a video of Oliver Schmidt's son, Pascal, playing the game on real
 hardware: https://www.youtube.com/watch?v=rXC2JKuN594

-There's also a pre-built Apple II disk of the project, Penetrator.dsk in the root folder.
+There's also a pre-built Apple II disk of the project, Penetrator.dsk under the releases tab.
 This can be played directly in emulators.

 3. TECHNICAL DETAILS